giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 In order to run Giant Swarm clusters, the AWS account(s) need to fulfill these requirements:

-- Control Plane account:
+- Control plane account:
   - IAM _user_ to be used by our `aws-operator` software.
   - IAM role to be assumed by Giant Swarm staff.
-- Tenant Cluster account:
+- Tenant cluster account:
   - Service limits set according to requirements.
   - IAM _role_ to be assumed by our `aws-operator` software.
   - IAM role to be assumed by Giant Swarm staff.

 Each Giant Swarm tenant cluster belongs to an organization within Giant Swarm.
-This organization will later be configured with information about the two Tenant Cluster IAM roles mentioned above.
+This organization will later be configured with information about the two tenant cluster IAM roles mentioned above.

 We have created a Terraform module to automate the IAM role creation.
 You can check the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
 Otherwise you can still use the steps as described in this guide.

-## Increase service limits in an AWS Tenant Cluster account {#limits}
+## Increase service limits in an AWS tenant cluster account {#limits}

 A number of limits apply to an AWS account initially, which are described in the [AWS Service Limits documentation](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).